FrancesCoronel/personal-website-v3/site/content/adventures/2014-11-10-magnifying-the-bootcamp-research-experience.md

 * very little information provided
   * besides the basic overview and typical stats on the left or right sidebar, there isn't much going on
 * no other resources provided
-  * although they do intend to release a blog soon…
+  * although they do intend to release a blog soon...

 📝 **THE VERDICT: 3.5/5**